 How to Buy: Anne of Green Gables Boxed Sets

-While you can certainly purchase each volume individually by using the links above, there are also several beautiful boxed sets that are worth purchasing if you’re planning to read the entire series or you’re looking for a nice gift for an Anne of Green Gables fan.
+While you can certainly purchase each volume individually using the links above, several beautiful boxed sets are also worth purchasing if you’re planning to read the entire series or you’re looking for a nice gift for an Anne of Green Gables fan.

 Here are some of your options: